 Create a Website Account - Manage notification subscriptions, save form progress and more.

 The first step in the hiring process is to complete an application.
-However, for most positions at the Riley County Police Department, there is also a timed typing test requirement as well.
+However, for some positions at the Riley County Police Department, there is also a timed typing test requirement as well.
 This is a test that you complete, online prior to the application deadline.

 Typing tests are due by the application deadline.
 After you apply, a link will be emailed to applicants automatically.
 Please complete the typing test through that link and take a screenshot of your passing typing test score and attach the results to your application in ADP or email them to: email@example.com , PRIOR to the application and typing test deadline.